From four legs to two!

 Yes… we have changed the name of our annual dog walk!

-This year we are asking you to walk and donate in recognition of the value of freedom. freedom that is often not experienced by many autistic people, or their family.Having a Dog for Autism as a partner can open up freedom to the world for these individuals and families.
+This year we are asking you to walk and donate in recognition of the value of freedom.
+A freedom that is often not experienced by many autistic people, or their family.Having a Dog for Autism as a partner can open up freedom to the world for these individuals and families.

 The end of lockdown brings charities the freedom to start raising much needed funds after being significantly impacted in the last year.